-The Marine is a great place to stay since it’s just next door to the Dracula Experience Whitby.
-Harry’s Bar and Lounge has rooms too which are very close.
-There are also rooms available at Ellies Guest House which is a short walk and provides excellent accommodation or there’s Sandpiper House.
-For a self catering option there’s 37 Cliff Street or Discovery Accommodation had a wide selection of properties for you to choose from.
+The Marine is a great place to stay since it's just next door to the Dracula Experience Whitby.
+Harry's Bar and Lounge has rooms too which are very close.
+There are also rooms available at Ellies Guest House which is a short walk and provides excellent accommodation or there's Sandpiper House.
+For a luxury self catering option there's Direct Whitby or Discovery Accommodation have a wide selection of properties for you to choose from.

 Restaurants Near To The Dracula Experience Whitby

 The Dracula Experience Whitby is located in a perfect spot for those seeking a refreshments either before or after their tour.
 The Marine is right next door for those seeking a delicious seafood meal as is The Moon And Sixpence.
 Harrys Bar is a few doors down, For lovers of fish and chips the The Quayside is a short walk, The Magpie is a few steps further along and there's the Star Inn and Skipper Cafe on Haggersgate .
 For those seeking a stiff drink after the terrors of the show there's The Jolly Sailor and The Pier Inn.
 For information on all the best places to eat why not read our guide to the best restaurants in Whitby.